West Mackay

 West Mackay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-West Mackay's population, as per AreaSearch's analysis, stood at 6,504 by November 2025.
-This figure represents a rise of 140 individuals, marking a 2.2% increase since the 2021 Census, which recorded a population of 6,364.
-The change is inferred from ABS's estimated resident population of 6,504 as of June 2024 and address validation from the Census date.
-This results in a population density ratio of 1,123 persons per square kilometer, roughly aligning with averages seen across locations assessed by AreaSearch.
-Overseas migration was the primary driver for population growth, contributing approximately 83.2% of overall population gains during recent periods.
+West Mackay's population was around 6,504 as of February 2026.
+This figure reflects an increase of 140 people, representing a 2.2% rise since the 2021 Census which reported a population of 6,364 people.
+The change is inferred from the estimated resident population of 6,504 as of June 2024 and address validation since the Census date.
+This level of population results in a density ratio of 1,123 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 83.2% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Considering projected demographic shifts, a population increase just below the median of regional areas across Australia is expected.
-By 2041, based on the latest annual ERP population numbers, West Mackay's population is projected to rise by 473 persons, reflecting an overall increase of 7.3% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Based on projected demographic shifts, a population increase just below the median of regional areas across the nation is expected by 2041, with West Mackay projected to increase by 473 persons, reflecting a total increase of 7.3% over the 17 years.

 Frequently Asked Questions - Population